enonic/old-xp-doc/doc/developer/ssjs/invoking-java.rst

        return source.readLines();
    }

-This method has now been made a funciton on the ``bean`` bean, and may be called from JavaScript, like this:
+This method has now been made a funciton on the ``bean`` bean, and may be invoked from JavaScript, like this:

 .. code-block:: javascript